Concordium/concordium-node/scripts/distribution/macOS-package/README.md

 ## How the installer works

+1. The installer runs a preinstall-check to determine whether the installation can proceed.
+   - The check is defined in `template/distribution.xml`
-1. During the installation you configure your nodes (names, run on startup etc.)
+2. During the installation you configure your nodes (names, run on startup etc.)
   - This configuration pane is the "installer plugin" Xcode project *NodeConfigurationInstallerPlugin*.
   - It saves the configuration options in the file `/tmp/software.concordium.node.install.config`.
-2. After clicking *install* the `preinstall` script runs.
+3. After clicking *install* the `preinstall` script runs.
   - It cleans up previous installs by:
     - Stopping any running node and collector services.
     - Deletes `/Library/Concordium Node` if existing.
   - `preinstall` logs to the file `/var/log/install.log`
-3. Then the payload is installed:
+4. Then the payload is installed:

     ```
     .